-- submitting proposals to the Board of Directors concerning the remuneration of managing directors and other directors who serve in particular offices, while monitoring the application of the decisions reached by the Board of Directors; - periodically assessing the criteria adopted for the remuneration of key management personnel; - supervising their application on the basis of the information provided by the Managing Directors; - formulating general recommendations for the Board of Directors on remuneration, the determination of performance objectives related to the variable component of remuneration and checking that such objectives have actually been achieved; - reviewing the Remuneration Report pursuant to Art.
-147-ter of the TUF.
+- submitting proposals to the Board of Directors concerning the remuneration of managing directors and other directors who serve in particular offices, while monitoring the application of the decisions reached by the Board of Directors; - b. periodically assessing the criteria adopted for the remuneration of key management personnel; - c. monitoring their application on the basis of the information provided by the Managing Directors; - d. formulating proposals and opinions for the Board of Directors on remuneration, the determination of performance objectives related to the variable component of remuneration and checking that such objectives have been achieved; - e. reviewing the Remuneration Report pursuant to Art.
+147-ter of the Consolidated Finance Act.